Are You Getting Sufficient Vitamin B12?

 As we age, our digestive system simply becomes inefficient.
 We produce less digestive enzymes, which causes bloating and other digestive concerns.
 Specifically, the lining of our stomach loses its ability to produce sufficient hydrochloric acid which is required to release vitamin B12 from food.
 Other factors that many cause vitamin B12 deficiency include the over-use of antacids and some specific widely used drugs since they lower stomach acid secretion.
 Vitamin B12 deficiency is also linked to those people suffering from H pylori, a common cause of stomach ulcers.

-However, the main causal factor for vitamin B12 deficiency in the adult population is due to a lack of intrinsic factor, a protein that binds to vitamin B12 and allows it to be absorbed further down in the intestine.
+However, the main causal factor for vitamin B12 deficiency in the adult population is due to a lack of intrinsic factor, a protein that binds to this vitamin and allows it to be absorbed further down in the intestine.
 This is the main causal factor of vitamin B12 deficiency in adults and is totally out of our control as it is one of the symptoms of ageing.

 You may wish to investigate vitamin B12 deficiency if: